Can I Reuse a Colostomy Bag?

 Traditional Ostomy Pouches

 Before I proceed let me quickly mention that gone are the days when having to deal with ostomy issues was horrendous.
-It was quite unpleasant and extremely untidy process.
+It was not only unpleasant, it was also an extremely untidy process.
 Today, we are very lucky.
 Managing a colostomy has become a seamless, tidy, and easy-to-do task that shouldn't take more than three minutes of your time.

 Traditional bags were not only crude, they were bulky, cumbersome-to-use and indiscreet.
 And they were the ONLY types available for ostomates,